 Trail 1 is easy (1 mile long) and takes visitors directly to the Great Mound, Fiddle Back Mound, and a couple of earthworks.
 The hardest part of this hike is merely reading the map to determine how to return to your original destination as the trail loops around on itself.
 Trail 2 is only a half mile long and although it is rated as rugged, it is merely a connecting trail that runs from trails 1 and 5 to the Visitor Center area.
 It's rugged due to the fact it consists primarily of a boardwalk and many steps down to the other trails.

 The picture above was taken along trail 5 as it runs parallel to the White River.
 There are several overlooks which provide a nice spot to relax and take in a view of the water below.

 Trail 3 is just under a mile long and meanders through the wooded center of the park.
 It gives visitors a great chance to enjoy the trees and the birds in the area. it can be picked up behind the nature center or at various points along Trail 5.

 Trail 4 is the most rugged hike at Mounds State Park.
-It's a mere .7 miles long, but includes some steep climbs/descents.
-The picture to the right here, shows the hike on Trail 4 heading into a ravine going from the campground.
+It's a mere .7 miles long but includes some steep climbs/descents.
+The picture above shows the hike on Trail 4 heading into a ravine going from the campground.
 Trail 4 can be picked up there, at the pool, or from various points along Trail 5.